 Described by a renowned researcher as 'of all the faunal preserves it is the park of the future', Ruaha is living up to its reputation.
 Hard hit by poachers in the 1980s the park has returned to its natural state and is now considered one of Africa's greatest wilderness areas.
 Rivaling Katavi in unspoiled wilderness, Ruaha is more accessible, although still not easy to get to.
 Tanzania's second largest park supports a great number and diversity of wildlife.

 If southern Tanzania is the next big thing in Africa then Selous Game Reserve is its flagship and up to now has remained virtually isolated from major tourist development.
 The largest game park in Africa, the Selous, together with Ruaha National Park, makes up one of Africa's greatest wilderness areas, not only in size, but in diversity and experience.
 Vast, remote and pristine, the area is only now slowly gaining a reputation in the African safari industry.

 Saadani National Park

 Elephants on the beach!
-At the newly proclaimed Saadani National Park this is a possibility.
+At the newly proclaimed Saadani National Park in Tanzania this is a possibility.
 As the only East African park to be situated on the Indian Ocean, Saadani provides a unique combination of bush and beach holiday.
 Beautiful beaches and wildlife combine in this park once decimated by poaching.